codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 ### cancelPopup

 Dismisses the active JavaScript popup, as created by window.alert|window.confirm|window.prompt.

-Appium: support only web testing
+-   _Appium_: supported only for web testing

 ### checkOption